 Spending a lot of time on practice problems is also very effective because it is a more similar activity to what you’ll be doing on test day.
 The test itself is not just measuring how well you know the material, but how well you can answer questions about that material.
 You should be spending lots of your preparation time doing that activity specifically to make sure you are as comfortable as possible when you get to exam day.
 Many candidates try to put off doing practice problems until they feel they know a subject area pretty well, but you should be jumping into the problems much earlier.
 There will definitely be questions on the exam that you don’t feel confident about, and you’ll want to make sure you are able to keep going when you encounter that through practice.

-If you’re looking for CFA level 1 practice questions, register for free at https://analystprep.com/cfa-level-1-practice-questions/
+If you’re looking for Level I CFA Program Practice Questions offered by AnalystPrep, register for free at https://analystprep.com/cfa-level-1-practice-questions/

 The Study Plan

-Here is our guide to track your progress through each subject area over the 26 weeks you’ll spend preparing for CFA level 1:
+Here is our guide to track your progress through each subject area over the 26 weeks you’ll spend preparing for the Level I CFA exam: